 8 Effective Remedies that Treat Styes

 Styes are a bacterial infection near the eye and can affect you in several ways.
-External styes usually appear in the sebaceous glands located on the edge of the eyelids, at the base of the eyelashes or in the sweat glands.
+External styes usually appear in the sebaceous glands located on the edge of the eyelids, at the base of the eyelashes, or in the sweat glands.
 On the other hand, internal styes are those that appear on the inner surface of the eyelid.
-Continue learn to learn how to treat styes.
+Keep reading to learn how to treat styes.

 These infections are usually accompanied by a reddish bump on the affected eye.
 These bumps are filled with water and pus.
-If you ever have a stye, you shouldn’t pop it.
+That’s why if you ever have a stye, you shouldn’t pop it.

-If you do so, it will release the bacteria from the bump can cause it to spread in or on the eye and more styes will appear.
+If you do so, it will release the bacteria from the bump and can cause it to spread in or on the eye, and more styes will appear.

 The problem with this is that the new stye is usually more painful than the previous one.
 The good news is that styes don’t present a danger to your eye function or general health.

 A stye usually remains on the eye for about a week.
 Then, it breaks off naturally, without causing any damage when your immune system neutralizes the bacteria.